-- 1. There will be no forced redundancies until all options in this Clause have been exhausted. - In situations where organisational change results in positions being no longer required, every effort will be made by Council to use, natural attrition, voluntary redundancy and redeployment to accommodate employees. - 3.
+- a.
+There will be no forced redundancies until all options in this Clause have been exhausted. - b.
+In situations where organisational change results in positions being no longer required, every effort will be made by Council to use, natural attrition, voluntary redundancy and redeployment to accommodate employees. - c.
 The parties agree that redeployment is the preferred option.